 Applications must be in English, and consist of a single email (quoting Internship-Legal Unit-GPI in the email subject), with the following attachments:

 - A cover letter of not more than 1 page;

 - A CV;

 - A sample of your writing on any legal subject of not more than 10 pages.

 In addition, applications must include the following information:

-Given the very large number of applications we receive, we are unfortunately not able to respond to unsuccessful candidates.
+Given the very large number of applications we normally receive for intern positions, we are unfortunately not able to respond to unsuccessful candidates.